-If you are not satisfied with the resolution based on your inquiry, you may file a grievance with us by following the procedures described in
+If you are not satisfied with the resolution based on your inquiry, you may file a grievance with us by following the procedures described in the section entitled GRIEVANCE PROCEDURES.

 Revoking or modifying a prior authorization.
 A prior authorization of benefits for prescription drugs may be revoked or modified prior to your receiving the drugs for reasons including but not limited to the following: